A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In the present study, we estimated the energy cascade rate from both incompressible and compressible cases, using two different closures for the compressible model, i.e., the isothermal and the polytropic case.
-In particular, we computed the incompressible and compressible energy cascade rate in the solar wind at different heliocentric distances ($\sim 0.1 - 0.8$ au).
-First, we found a clear correlation between the energy cascade rate and the distance to the Sun.
+In the present study, we estimated the \ADD{absolute value of the} energy cascade rate from both incompressible and compressible cases, using two different closures for the compressible model, i.e., the isothermal and the polytropic case.
+In particular, we computed the \ADD{absolute value of the} incompressible and compressible energy cascade rate in the solar wind at different heliocentric distances ($\sim 0.1 - 0.8$ au).
+Firstly, we found a clear correlation between the energy cascade rate and the distance to the Sun (Figures \ref{R_total_INC_grid} and \ref{R_2_1_inc_grid}).
 Our observational results show that, as we get closer to the Sun, the absolute value of the energy cascade rate increase.
 This observational result is compatible with recent studies \citep{Ad2015,B2020,Ad2021,A2021,A2022}.
 For instance, \citet{A2022} showed a correlation between the incompressible energy cascade and the heliocentric distance in the inner heliosphere using isotropic and anisotropic exact relations.
 Also, \citet{B2020} have estimated the energy transfer rate from the first PSP perihelion using an incompressible exact relation and the von-Kármán decay law.
 The authors found that the energy cascade obtained near the perihelion is about 100 times higher than the average value at 1 au.
-Although we used a more complex theoretical model, as we include density fluctuations to model the expression for the energy cascade, our results show a similar increment of the energy (up to two order of magnitude) as we approach to the Sun, probably due to the increase of the mean value of the plasma density, magnetic and velocity magnitudes.
+Although we used a more complex theoretical model, as we include density fluctuations to model the expression for the energy cascade, our results show a similar increase of the \ADD{absolute value of the} incompresssible and compressible energy cascade rate (up to two order of magnitude) as we approach to the Sun, probably due to the increase of the mean value of the amplitude of the fluctuations of plasma density, magnetic and velocity field.